docwhat/wc2/README.md

 These results tell us:

-* This state machine approach always results in the same speed, regardless of input.
+* This state-machine approach always results in the same speed, regardless of input.
-* This state machine approach is faster than the built-in programs.
+* This state-machine approach is faster than the built-in programs.
 * Even written in JavaScript, the state machine approach is competitive in speed.
 * The difference in macOS and Linux speed is actually the difference in `clang` and `gcc` speed.
 The LLVM `clang` compiler is doing better optimizations for x86 processors here.